-- a) The Town may work with other public agencies and/or non-profit land trust organizations to develop and implement a land securement strategy that would result in the transfer of private lands with natural heritage attributes, and lands with the potential to be restored, into public ownership.
-Such lands may be considered for integration into the Town's parks and open space sys tem. - b) The Town will require gratuitous conveyance of all lands with natural heritage attributes through the development approval process. - c) Arrangements for the gratuitous conveyance of key natural heritage features, key hydrologic features and/or natural features and areas into public ownership, where feasible will be undertaken before or concurrent with the approval of development applications through the development approval process. - d) When woodlands are being conveyed to the Town, a Woodland Management Plan shall be prepared according to Town guidelines and submitted for approval.
-Additionally, actions identified in the plan that are the responsibility of the applicant shall be implemented prior to conveyance of the lands.
-In general, the plan will identify actions to be undertaken to address hazards and to enhance and ensure the long-term health of the woodland such as hazard tree removal, invasive species management and native plantings.
+- a) The Town may work with other public agencies and/or non-profit land trust organizations to develop and implement a land securement strategy that would result in the transfer of private lands with natural heritage attributes into public ownership. - b) The Town will consider opportunities to obtain, through dedication, lands with natural heritage attributes through the development approval process. - c) Arrangements for the conveyance of key natural heritage features, key hydrologic features and/or natural features and areas into public ownership will be undertaken before or concurrent with the approval of development applications through the development approval process.